 Strategies for managing heat will change along with technology.
 Among the new trends are:

-• Advanced materials: For even more effective heat dissipation, PCBs may contain new materials with improved thermal conductivity, including gallium nitride or diamond.
+- Advanced materials: For even more effective heat dissipation, PCBs may incorporate new materials with higher thermal conductivity, such as gallium nitride or diamond.

 By keeping up with these developments, providers of PCB design services and PCB hardware design can guarantee their customers access to the newest and best thermal management solutions for their high-performance PCBs.